celer-pkg/celer/docs/en-US/config_add_port.md

 &emsp;&emsp;Celer use a git repo to manager configure files of third-party libraries.
 This repository is continuously expanding and aims to support an increasing number of C/C++ third-party libraries.

-To create new port, run:
+To create a new port, run:

 ```shell
 celer create --port=glog@0.6.0